Sign In / Sign Out

 The Master of Nonprofit Leadership & Management (MNLM) degree is offered in two ways.
 You choose which format when you start the application process.

 The MNLM consists of a minimum of 33 credit hours.
-Students are required to take 18 credit hours of core coursework (3 units of which are the capstone course), 15 credit hours of elective coursework.
+Students are required to take 15 credit hours of core coursework.
+3 credit hours is the capstone course, 15 credit hours of elective coursework.

 *courses may be added without prior notice.